Khadar3344/ToDoCompose/README.md

 # To-Do App with Jetpack Compose MVVM - Android Development
+It’s to do list app which user can add, update, delete, search and sort tasks.

 ## Libraries And Tech used
 - Jetpack Compose for UI